Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Conclusions and Outlook

-This work sets the stage for further studies on hBN.
-Such work could include a systematic comparison of different sample preparation methods (i.e.~dry transfer, wet transfer, etc.) and the resulting residue or lack thereof; a systematic comparison of the effect of thickness on optical activity (if any); or potentially investigation of strain-induced effects by utilizing more complex substrate geometries.
-Motivated by the promise of hBN in quantum information and photonics applications, the method introduced in this work may also be adapted to a broad range of 2D materials.
+Such work could include a systematic comparison of different sample preparation methods (\textit{i.e.}, dry transfer, wet transfer, \textit{etc.}) and investigations of the resulting residue or lack thereof; a systematic comparison of the effect of thickness on optical activity, especially in combination with thermal annealing; fine-tuning of oxygen plasma parameters to optimally clean surfaces without damaging the hBN matrix; and investigation of large-scale morphological (\textit{e.g.}, strain-induced) effects by utilizing different sample substrates and geometries and annealing recipes.
+Motivated by the broad and interdisciplinary use of hBN, such studies can significantly advance the realization of new nanoelectronic and nanophotonic technologies.
+Likewise for use in quantum information science and photonics, quantitative understanding and control of surface contamination is essential to engineering materials and devices.
+By correlating optical and structural imaging, it will become possible to characterize and potentially even create quantum emitters at the atomic scale, facilitating the design and realization of new generations of quantum technologies based on hBN.
+Moreover, the methods and procedures introduced in this work can be directly adapted to study the structural and optical properties of a broad range of 2D materials.